The Saint Mary’s marketing major prepares students for a variety of careers in advertising, marketing management, marketing research, or sales.

 This course provides an introduction to the differential and integral calculus.
 Topics include: the concepts of function, limit, continuity, derivative, definite and indefinite integrals, and an introduction to transcendental functions.
 Credit is not granted for this course and M149.

 This course will cover the basic and commonly used statistical concepts used for digital information and social media analytics.
 It will proved a study of the theory and implementation of different online digital information, social media, search engine optimization (SEO), and search engine marketing (SEM) analytics.
 The course will examine methods that have emerged from digital information and media prove to be of value in recognizing patterns and decision-making activities.
 Data visualization and date file access will also be part of the course.
 We will survey online software and students will have an opportunity for hands-on analysis.

-The contributions of the social and behavioral sciences in understanding, evaluating, researching, and predicting the behavior of the consumer are presented.
-Application of consumer behavior theories and techniques to business and marketing situations are explored and discussed.
+Social and behavioral sciences are used to understand, evaluate, research, and predict the behavior of the consumer.
+Consumer behavior theories and techniques for business and marketing situations are explored and discussed.

 The selling component of this course involves learning selling concepts and the communications skills needed to apply them.
 Topics include prospecting, approaching the customer, determining customer wants and needs, making the sales presentation, overcoming objections, and closing the sale.
 The management component of the course involves recruiting and hiring, training, determining sales territories, sales forecasting, compensation schemes motivation, and management of sales force.